Cyb3rN8TE/IOC-Builder/README.md

 2) Searches the spreadsheet for all IP addresses, domains and URLs
 3) Refangs or defangs any values that are IP addresses, domains or URLs
 5) Saves the resulting .CSV file with a name and location of the users selection.

-**How to run the tool:**
-1) Right click iocbuilder.ps1 and select 'run with PowerShell'